-A delicious low carb baked chicken and zucchini casserole dish with tomatoes.
-It's made extra special with some mozzarella cheese melted on top.
+Here is a delicious low-carb baked chicken and zucchini casserole dish with tomatoes.
+It's made extra special with some mozzarella cheese melted on top!

 I've always liked the taste of zucchini with tomato.
 I usually fry the chicken separately and serve the vegetables on the side.

 This time, I decided to combine them together into a casserole dish and put some melted mozzarella cheese on top.

 This low carb baked chicken and zucchini casserole with tomatoes is a delicious dish that is sure to please!

 To keep things simple, I used just a handful of whole ingredients.
 All of the exact ingredient amounts are in the recipe card at the bottom of this post.

 To make this casserole, you need some chicken breasts.
 I suggest using boneless and skinless chicken breasts or even chicken breast tenderloins.